snkrmitch/-ISO-27001-Foundations/README.md

 Now that I have completed this course, I wanted to apply some of the things I learned during the course to a "real world example" of a company and complete a security audit.

-You can find the project <a hrefhere
+You can find the project <a href="https://github.com/snkrmitch/PinnacleAssuranceGroupISMS">here.</a>